wangerekaharun/StreamComposeAttachments/README.md

 ![custom_message_composer](images/custom_message_composer.png "Custom Message Composer.")

-In the above image, notice there's the password icon that sends the password attachment that you've just learned.
+In the above image, notice there's the password icon that sends the password attachment that you've learned.
 There's also a microphone icon that will have all the recording functionality.

 To have such a UI you'll begin by customizing your Messages Screen as: